 The grounded theory method is a very popular research method used across a large number of disciplines.
-It is involved in the collection, interpretation and analysis of data.
-The grounded theory model uses the analysed data to develop different theories regarding the topic of research.
+It is involved in the collection, interpretation, and analysis of data.
+The grounded theory model uses the analyzed data to develop different theories regarding the topic of research.

 The narrative model is one of the types of qualitative research methods which focuses on spoken or written words or visual representations by people.
 This method involves the analysis of these stories or narratives by people through engaging in questioning to ascertain particular questions or issues.
 This model is helpful in understanding the ways in which people represent them and their experiences to a wider audience.

 The historical model is one of the unique approaches within qualitative research which is involved in the detailed study of past events in order to get a better understanding of the present and predict future events on that basis.
 The main objective of this model is to analyze the effects of the past on the present and thereby identify similar processes in the present to anticipate their effects in the future.
 Reviewing relevant literature is the main source of data for this method, although oral sources may also be used.